surajchoubey/gsoc21-old/README.md

 # Google Summer of Code '21

-Contains blogs of my project in GSoC '21.
+[DEPRECATED VERSION]Contains blogs of my project in GSoC '21.

-Visit the website at: https://surajchoubey.github.io/gsoc21
+Visit the website at: https://surajchoubey.github.io/gsoc21-old